School of the Arts, Singapore: History

 On 25 November 2002, Minister for Education and Second Minister for Defence Teo Chee Hean presented the findings and recommendations from the Junior College/Upper Secondary Education Review Committee in the 10th Parliament of Singapore.
 One of the recommendations proposed by the committee included establishing specialised schools in mathematics, science, sports, and the arts, to diversify the education landscape.
-As such, on 12 August 2003, the Ministry of Information, Communications and the Arts (abbreviated as MITA, now known as MDDI) appointed Lee Tzu Yang as chairman of the Arts School Committee, to study the needs and feasibility of establishing a specialised school in arts.
+As such, on 12 August 2003, the Ministry of Information, Communications and the Arts (abbreviated as MICA, now known as MDDI) appointed Lee Tzu Yang as chairman of the Arts School Committee, to study the needs and feasibility of establishing a specialised school in arts.

 On 12 March 2004, the Report of the Committee on Specialised Arts School was presented to MITA.
 The recommendation of establishing a specialised school in arts was accepted by the MITA, and announced in the 10th Parliament of Singapore on the next day.
 Auditions for places in the inaugural intake began in November 2006, and due to an overwhelming response, more auditions were held up until July 2007.
 In total, more than 1,000 students attended the auditions.
 On 2 January 2008, Minister for Information, Communications and the Arts Lee Boon Yang officiated the opening of SOTA at its interim campus at 90 Goodman Road, with more than 200 students forming the inaugural batch.
 The first principal was Rebecca Chew, former principal of Naval Base Secondary School, and the first chairman was Lee Tzu Yang.

-On 5 July 2012, SOTA signed a memorandum of understanding with Nanyang Academy of Fine Arts (NAFA), allowing students to transfer to NAFA and complete diploma and degree programmes in a shorter period of time.